-1. Legal Framework
+1. Legal framework

+This policy has due regard to legislation and statutory guidance including, but not limited to, the following:

 - 1.1.
-This policy has due regard to legislation and statutory guidance including, but not limited to, the following:

-- 1.1.1.Section 80A of the Education Act 2002
+Section 80A of the Education Act 2002

-- 1.1.2.
+1.2.
 Children and Social Work Act 2017

-- 1.1.3.
-The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019

-- 1.1.4.Equality Act 2010
+- 1.3.
+Equality Act 2010

-- 1.1.5.DfE (2019) 'Relationships Education, Relationships and Sex Education (RSE) and Health Education'
+- 1.4.
+DfE (2019) 'Relationships Education, Relationships and Sex Education (RSE) and Health Education'

-- 1.1.6.Keeping Children Safe in Education 2023
+- 1.5.
+Keeping Children Safe in Education 2023

-- 1.1.7.Prevent
+- 1.6.
+Prevent

-- 1.1.8.British Values
+- 1.7.
+British Values

-- 1.1.9.DfE (2013) 'Science programmes of study: key stages 1 and 2'
+- 1.8.
+DfE (2013) 'Science programmes of study: key stages 1 and 2'

-- 1.1.10.
+- 1.9.
 Physical Education Curriculum

-- 1.1.11.
+1.10.
 Design and Technology Curriculum

-- 1.1.12.
 Computing Curriculum

-- 1.2.
 This policy operates in conjunction with the following academy policies:

-- 1.2.1.
 Anti-Bullying policy

-- 1.2.2.
 Behaviour policy

-- 1.2.3.
 Child Protection and Safeguarding policy

-- 1.2.4.
-Equality policy
+Equality and Diversity policy

-- 1.2.5. eSafety & eSecurity policy

-- 1.2.6.
 Privacy Notice for pupil and parents

-- 1.2.7.
 SEND policy

-- 1.2.8.
-Visitor policy
+Visitors policy

-2. Roles and responsibilities
+Roles and responsibilities

-- 2.1.
-The governing board is responsible for: - 2.1.1.Ensuring all pupils make progress in achieving the expected educational outcomes. - 2.1.2.
-Ensuring the curriculum is well led, effectively managed and well planned. - 2.1.3.
-Evaluating the quality of provision through regular and effective self-evaluation. - 2.1.4.
-Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - 2.1.5.
-Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - 2.1.6.Making sure the subjects are resourced, staffed and timetabled in a way that ensures the academy can fulfil its legal obligations. - 2.2.
-The principal is responsible for: - 2.2.1.
-The overall implementation of this policy. - 2.2.2.Ensuring staff are suitably trained to deliver the subjects. - 2.2.3.
-Ensuring that parents are fully informed of this policy. - 2.2.4.
-Reviewing requests from parents to withdraw their children from the subjects. - 2.2.5.Discussing requests for withdrawal with parents. - 2.2.6.Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - 2.2.7.Reporting to the governing board on the effectiveness of this policy. - 2.2.8.
-Reviewing this policy on an annual basis. - 2.3.
-The Relationships, Sex and Health Education subject leader is responsible for: - 2.3.1.
-Overseeing the delivery of the subjects. - 2.3.2.
-Ensuring the subjects are age-appropriate and high-quality. - 2.3.3.Ensuring teachers are provided with adequate resources to support teaching of the subjects. - 2.3.4.Ensuring the academy meets its statutory requirements in relation to Relationship Education, Sex Education and Health Education.
+- 1. The governing board is responsible for: - .1.1.
+Ensuring all pupils make progress in achieving the expected educational outcomes. - .1.2.
+Ensuring the curriculum is well led, effectively managed and well planned. - .1.3.
+Evaluating the quality of provision through regular and effective self-evaluation. - .1.4.
+Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - .1.5.
+Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - .1.6.
+Making sure the subjects are resourced, staffed, and timetabled in a way that ensures the academy can fulfil its legal obligations. - 2.
+The principal is responsible for: - .2.1.
+The overall implementation of this policy. - .2.2.
+Ensuring staff are suitably trained to deliver the subjects. - .2.3.
+Ensuring that parents are fully informed of this policy. - .2.4.
+Reviewing requests from parents to withdraw their children from the subjects. - .2.5.
+Discussing requests for withdrawal with parents. - .2.6.
+Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - .2.7.
+Reporting to the governing board on the effectiveness of this policy. - .2.8.
+Reviewing this policy on an annual basis. - 3.
+The Relationships, Sex and Health Education subject leader is responsible for: - .3.1.
+Overseeing the delivery of the subjects. - .3.2.
+Ensuring the subjects are age-appropriate and high-quality. - .3.3.
+Ensuring teachers are provided with adequate resources to support teaching of the subjects. - .3.4.
+Ensuring the academy meets its statutory requirements in relation to Relationship Education, Sex Education and Health Education.